 My husband came home in the evening with Bose QuietComfort Wireless Headphones.
 I didn’t expect him to actually get them for me, but I tried them nonetheless and loved them immediately.
 The sound is amazing, and the noise cancellation is even better.

 When the kids are playing in another room I turn the noise cancellation off so I can hear them.
-Although I must admit, there were days when the noise was too loud and that wireless baby was canceling all the noise it could cancel!
+Although I must admit, there are days when the noise is too loud and this wireless baby is canceling all the noise it can cancel!

 3. Hot mint tea in my Yeti tumbler

 Hot mint tea is my fuel.
 I used to make it in mugs, but the problem with mugs was that the tea cooled too soon.
 That was a no-go since I like my tea hot.
 My husband came to the rescue again.
 He surprised me with the biggest Yeti tumbler in the prettiest teal blue color.
 This just might be my very favorite non-baby thing on this list.
 I absolutely love it and use it several times a day.
 It keeps my tea hot for hours, and that makes for a happy tea-lover.

 4. Cordless vacuum

 I don’t even remember how I did motherhood without a cordless vacuum.
 This nifty little thing is super convenient and perfect for a quick clean-up.
 I spilled a spoonful of sugar on the floor recently and quickly vacuumed the sweet crystals up with my cordless vacuum.
 The whole process took two minutes.

 Not to mention, since we’ve had this household gadget, the kids actually want to vacuum.
 It’s lightweight and easy to clean out.
 Even my 3-year-old can use it.

 There are a number of great cordless vacuums out there.
 The one we have and love is by Dyson.
 We’ve had ours for two years, and it serves us well.